NamTaf/if_bge_wol/README.md

 # if_bge_wol
 Patch to enable Wake on LAN for the if_bge driver on FreeBSD 11.1.
-Tested on HP Proliant Microserver N36L on 11.1-RELEASE-p9
+Tested on HP Proliant Microserver N36L on 11.1-RELEASE-p9, should work on the N40L and N54L.

 ### Instructions
 * cd /usr/src/sys/dev/bge/